 Construction of the next generation of U.S. nuclear plants will differ markedly from the old process, when companies built plants as the designs and regulations were evolving.
 Designs for the next plants built will have all design-related safety issues resolved before construction begins.

 Unlike the old licensing process, the new process allows companies to re-evaluate their decision to proceed at various points in the process without debilitating losses.
 The entire process, from starting the application to completing the new power plant, will take an estimated nine years.
 Actual construction will take about four years, excluding about 18 months for pre-construction preparation.

 The NRC voted in February 2012 to grant a combined construction and operating license for two reactors at Southern Co. subsidiary Georgia Power’s Plant Vogtle, near Waynesboro.
 It is the first combined license ever approved for a U.S. nuclear energy facility, which will become the nation’s first new nuclear units built in 30 years.
 One month later on March 30, 2012, the NRC issued combined construction and operating licenses to South Carolina Electric & Gas Company for two reactors near Jenkinsville, South Carolina.

-Some 16 companies and consortia are studying, licensing or building more than 30 nuclear power reactors.
+Some 12 companies and consortia are studying, licensing or building 24 nuclear power reactors.
 There are now five new nuclear plants under construction in the United States (Watts Bar 2, Summer 2, Summer 3, Vogtle 3, Vogtle 4).
-The NRC is actively reviewing nine combined license applications from eight companies and consortia for 14 new nuclear power plants.
+The NRC is actively reviewing eight combined license applications from six companies and consortia for 12 new nuclear power plants.